Mutual Fund Breakpoints: A Break Worth Taking

-We are issuing this alert because we are concerned that investors have not received breakpoints discounts to which they're entitled in many instances and that investors are potentially overpaying front-end sales loads.
+We issued this alert because some investors may not have received breakpoints discounts to which they're entitled and some investors may have potentially overpayed front-end sales loads.
 This alert does not apply to no-load mutual funds or to mutual fund share classes that do not charge varying front-end sales loads.

 This alert will explain how breakpoints work and what you need to know to make sure you are charged the lowest possible front-end sales load.

 How Breakpoints Work